Erasmus+

 - the reason for the host institution selection

-- benefits of the work placement for the student – academic benefits/job opportunity benefits/benefits for MU and the host institution
+- benefits of the traineeship for the student – academic benefits, job opportunity benefits

-- the period of the work placement for which student is asking for the scholarship
+- the period of the traineeship for which the student is asking for the financial support

-- in the case of selection of agencies and public institutions from the student’s country of origin, i.e. cultural institution, Czech centres, region/school representation, etc., it is necessary to justify the selection of the institution considering the internationality of the work placement
+- in the case of selection of agencies and public institutions from the student's country of origin, i.e. cultural institution, Czech centres, region/school representation, etc., it is necessary to justify the selection of the institution considering the internationality of the traineeship

-All annexes of the application should be processed on the computer.
+All annexes of the application should be processed on a computer.

-The final results of the selection process will be announced to applicants by email within four weeks.
+The final results of the selection process will be announced to applicants by email within four weeks after the application submission deadline.

-Attention - submitting your application does not mean that it will automatically be approved and granted financial support - a proper selection process must take place.
-The quality of the application and financial resources may influence the length of the mobility.
+IMPORTANT!
+Submitting your application does not mean that it will automatically be approved and granted financial support – a proper selection process must take place.

 Top ▲